chetanph/fmc-remediation-module-xdr/README.md

 ### Validating the data received in XDR workflow

-This repository contains a small [example workflow](./XDR_Workflow_Example.json) that parses the input data sent by the remediation module and sends the data to **Secure Firewall - Block Observable** workflow so that the offending source IP can be blocked by Cisco Secure Firewall automatically in any newer attack attempts by that source IP.
+This repository contains a small [example workflow](./XDR_Workflow_Example.json) that parses the input data sent by the remediation module and triggers the **Secure Firewall - Block Observable** workflow so that the offending source IP can be blocked by Cisco Secure Firewall automatically in any newer attack attempts by that source IP.